plau95/bioinformatics/docs/3-rgi-process.md

    Should get a pop up window that looks like the following:
    <To be edited with a screenshot of RGI window>

-	#### *Troubleshoot: Cannot create RGI environment* ####
+	* #### *Troubleshoot: Cannot create RGI environment* ####

 	One issue we could encounter is not being able to create an environment, and will be getting a window such as the one below.
-This is likely going to encounter is because the dependencies are written under Intel OS and not Apple Silicon.
+This is likely going to happen because the dependencies are written under Intel OS and not Apple Silicon.
 We'll create a workaround by performing the following:

 	```
 	CONDA_SUBDIR=osx64 mamba create --name rgi --channel conda-forge --channel bioconda --channel 	defaults rgi